jonsalaz/JavaFX-Scrabble/README.md

 #### Known Bugs and Issues:

 #### Display:
-PLEASE NOTE: Currently the a diff test between two files is showing that every line is different from the example_output.txt file that was provided for student testing.
+PLEASE NOTE: Currently a diff test between two files is showing that every line is different from the example_output.txt file that was provided for student testing.
 I have by hand gone through every line of the two files and there is not a single difference which leads me to believe there are invisible characters that are slightly different.
 I ask that in the grading this be taken into consideration and I am going to attempt to fix this even after